aburk3/web-book/readme.md

 ## Installation
 1. Run `bundle install`
-2. Type `shotgun` in terminal while on the root directory
+2. Type `shotgun` in terminal while in the root directory

 ### Windows
 Working on it! :stuck_out_tongue_closed_eyes: